 Ø Timely interventions and therapies

 Developmental milestones have been a boon to infinite number of children.
-Timely cross check of the existing and standard ranges have given timely or even before time indicators of conditions like autism and global developmental delays which helped them prepare mentally and set out for interventions like speech therapy, occupational therapy, language therapy, social play groups etc.
+This is like a baby gift.
+Timely cross check of the existing and standard ranges has given timely or even before time indicators of conditions like autism and global developmental delays which helped them prepare mentally and set out for interventions like speech therapy, occupational therapy, language therapy, social play groups etc.

 Ø Help establish the diagnosis